saghirajs/aws_serverless_face_rekognition/Readme.md

 ## Testing

-To test the complete application flow, follow the steps in the "Testing the Face Detection App" section of the documentation.
+To test the complete application flow, follow the steps in the "Testing the Face Detection App" section of the [Documentation](https://docs.google.com/document/d/1FdTwDfLeMhcC8kB815dBv3oiysLkdmaUA86WJb_cXqs/edit?usp=sharing)
+.